 Compound 3 was further converted to iminophosphorane 4 via reaction with triphenylphosphine, hexachloroethane, and triethylamine in good yield.
 Iminophosphorane 4 reacted with aromatic isocyanates and gave carbodiimides 5.
 In refluxing toluene, the direct reaction of carbodiimides 5 with alkylamines did not react to give the target compounds 6.
-However, when the solvent was changed to CH2Cl2 and in the presence of a catalytic amount of EtONa/EtOH, compound 5 was converted smoothly to the 2-alkylamino-pyrido[4,3-d] pyrimidin-4(3H)-ones 6 in satisfactory yields at room temperature (Scheme 2, Table 1).
+However, when the solvent was changed to $CH_2Cl_2$ and in the presence of a catalytic amount of EtONa/EtOH, compound 5 was converted smoothly to the 2-alkylamino-pyrido[4,3-d]pyrimidin-4(3H)-ones 6 in satisfactory yields at room temperature (Scheme 2, Table 1).

-It is worth noting that the reaction between carbodiimides 5 and primary amines obtained mainly 2- alkylamino-pyrido[4,3-d]pyrimidin-4(3H)-ones 6, and another kind of cyclization compound 2-arylamino-pyrido [4,3-d]pyrimidin-4(3H)-ones 8 were not found (Scheme 3).
-This might be due to the geometry of the guanidine intermediate and the conjugative effect of compounds 6.
-As the amines were reacted with 5, intermediates 7a were formed because the amines would attack 5 mainly from the opposite direction of the CO2Et group because of the group's steric hindrance.
-At the same time, the compounds 6 are more stable than compounds 8 because of the conjugative effect between the pyridopyrimidine ring and the phenyl ring.
+Worth noting the reaction between carbodiimides 5 and primary amines were obtained mainly 2-alkylamino-pyrido [4,3-d]pyrimidin-4(3H)-ones 6 and another kind of cyclization compounds 2-arylamino-pyrido[4,3-d]pyrimidin-4(3H)-ones 8 were not founded (Scheme 3); this might be because of the geometry of the guanidine intermediate and conjugative effect of compounds 6.
+As the amines were reacted with 5, intermediates 7a were formed because the amines would attack 5 mainly from the opposite direction of CO2Et group because of the steric hindrance of CO2Et group.
+At the same time, the compounds 6 are more stable than compounds 8 because of the conjugative effect between the pyridopyrimidine ring and phenyl ring.
 Therefore, only compounds 6 were obtained regioselectively.